Nike, Inc.: Sponsorship

 Michael Jordan (pictured in 1987) helped drive Nike sales.

-Nike sponsors top athletes in many sports to use their products and promote and advertise their technology and design.
+Nike sponsors top athletes in many sports to use its products and promote and advertise its technology and design.
 Nike's first professional athlete endorser was Romanian tennis player Ilie Năstase.
 The first track endorser was distance runner Steve Prefontaine.
 Prefontaine was the prized pupil of the company's co-founder, Bill Bowerman, while he coached at the University of Oregon.
 Today, the Steve Prefontaine Building is named in his honor at Nike's corporate headquarters.
 Nike has only made one statue of its sponsored athletes and it is of Steve Prefontaine.

 Nike has also sponsored many other successful track and field athletes over the years, such as Sebastian Coe, Carl Lewis, Jackie Joyner-Kersee, Michael Johnson and Allyson Felix.
 The signing of basketball player Michael Jordan in 1984, with his subsequent promotion of Nike over the course of his career, with Spike Lee as Mars Blackmon, proved to be one of the biggest boosts to Nike's publicity and sales.

 Ronaldinho (pictured with Barcelona in 2007) appeared in a 2005 Nike advertisement that went viral on YouTube, becoming the site's first video to reach one million views.

 Nike is a major sponsor of the athletic programs at Penn State University and named its first child care facility after Joe Paterno when it opened in 1990 at the company's headquarters.
 Nike originally announced it would not remove Paterno's name from the building in the wake of the Penn State sex abuse scandal.
 After the Freeh Report was released on July 12, 2012, Nike CEO Mark Parker announced the name Joe Paterno would be removed immediately from the child development center.
 A new name has yet to be announced.

 Nike Hypervenom 3 boots were commissioned for French prodigy Kylian Mbappé.

-In the early 1990s, Nike made a strong push into the soccer business making endorsement deals with famous and charismatic players such as Romário, Eric Cantona or Edgar Davids.
-They continued the growth in the sport by signing more top players including: Ronaldo, Ronaldinho, Francesco Totti, Thierry Henry, Didier Drogba, Andrés Iniesta, Wayne Rooney and still have many of the sport's biggest stars under their name, with Cristiano Ronaldo, Zlatan Ibrahimović, Neymar, Harry Kane, Eden Hazard and Kylian Mbappé among others.
-A Barcelona prodigy, Lionel Messi had been signed with Nike since age 14, but transferred to Adidas after they successfully challenged their rival's claim to his image rights in court.